xomda/xomda.github.io/docs/getting-started/the-object-model.md

 ## Extending the object model

-If you want to create a custom Object Model, you can do so by creating new Java interfaces for each Object found in the CSV schema.
+If you want to create a custom object model, you can do so by creating new Java interfaces for each Object found in the CSV schema.
 As the parser creates proxy objects for these interfaces, it's not needed to provide implementation classes.
 The proxy objects will function as instances of the given interface, without the need of an actual class.

-It's both possible to extend the existing schema objects —provided by XOMDA — or create complete new objects which have nothing to do with the default XOMDA object model.
+It's both possible to extend the existing schema objects — provided by XOMDA — or create complete new objects which have nothing to do with the default XOMDA object model.

 ### Adding new schema objects